joinpursuit/AC_4_Web/units/deepdive/lessons/express_2/express_2.md

 })
 ```

-This is the route when the user simply types the url as is (i.e. `localhost:8000`).
-Here is how we would add a route for when the user types the url `localhost:8000/cats` and `locahost:8000/dogs`
+This is the route when the user types the url as-is (i.e. `localhost:8000`).
+Here is how we would add routes for when the user types the urls `localhost:8000/cats` and `locahost:8000/dogs`

 ```js
 app.get('/cats', (req, res) => {